 “’S okay,” Jemma said around the lip of her cup, “I know you didn’t.
 I’ll forgive you.”

 “Thank you, but I wanted you to know that it won’t happen again.
 I promise.”
 Geoff crossed the room and sank down onto the edge of the bed that Jemma wasn’t using.

 Jemma raised an eyebrow and put her drink and Danish bag down on the little desk in the corner.
-“Careful, Geoff, you shouldn’t make promise you can’t keep.
+“Careful, Geoff, you shouldn’t make promises you can’t keep.
 Especially not to me.
 I don’t forget.”